pbihler/atom-macros/README.md

 Makes Atom really hackable.
 Quickly, without writing a package...

 Fast and dynamic extension of Atom's command palette.
-Adds all methods defined by you on `this` in the `.atom/macros.coffee` file as Atom commands: They can be executed using the command palette (`Shift-Cmd-P`) as `Macro: <Your Method Name>`, from the menu `Packages`>`Macros`>`User-defined macros`, or add a shortcut in your keymaps file:
+Adds all methods defined by you on `this` in the `.atom/macros.coffee` file as Atom commands: They can be executed using the command palette (`Shift-Cmd-P`) as `Macro: <Your Method Name>`, or from the menu `Packages`>`Macros`>`User-defined macros`.

+You can also add a shortcut in your keymaps file:
 ```coffee
 'atom-workspace':
   'ctrl-alt-shift-O': 'macros:openBrowser'